ryuuni/KERMit/README.md

 $ export SQLALCHEMY_DATABASE_URI_PROD=<<URI for DB>>
 ```

+Two Heroku Postgres databases are setup for this project (one for dev and one for testing).
+Ask Meg for
+the URI for these databases if you'd like to use them.
+You can setup any postgres database locally that you'd
+like though!

 #### 3. Start the server

 Starting the Flask server is as simple as issuing the following command